 Purpose Of The Irene Ferguson Marine Wife Recognition Award

 To honor and highlight the resiliency, strength, and dedication that a United States Marine Corps wife embodies as she supports our military men and women, families and communities.

 Award and Recognition

-A cash award and other gifts will be given annually to a single recipient in a public ceremony at the Flying Leatherneck Aviation Museum.
+A cash award and other gifts will be given annually to a single recipient.
+The award is typically presented in a ceremony in front of friends and family.